-So where other cities have the logic of streets, avenues and blocks, Valpo has winding narrow laneways and mismatched, multi coloured, corrugated tin clad buildings.
-There is a main Plaza, Soto Mayor, but it doesn’t resemble the normal layout of the tree filled, Church adjacent plaza we’ve all come to know and love, instead is a large statue dedicated to the brave souls who lost their lives during the pacific war, centered in an area where you can’t tell where the footpath stops and the road starts.
+So where other cities have the logic of streets, avenues and blocks, Valpo has winding narrow laneways and mismatched, multi-coloured, corrugated tin-clad buildings.
+There is a main Plaza, Soto Mayor, but it doesn’t resemble the normal layout of the tree filled, Church adjacent plaza we’ve all come to know and love, instead is a large statue dedicated to the brave souls who lost their lives during the Pacific war, centred in an area where you can’t tell where the footpath stops and the road starts.

 All the repairs also need to be done using original techniques and materials making it very expensive and difficult, leading to a lot of abandoned buildings.

-To the south east of Concepcion and Alegre, about a 25 minute walk from the Plaza Soto Mayor you will find the San Juan de Dios & Bella Vista barrios, this is really more of a residential area, but is worth mentioning as there are a few hostels and bars.
-We’d recommend staying here If you’re on a budget as its a cheaper area to both eat and sleep.
-There’s not a whole lot of nightlife here though, so you’ll be walking or taxi-ing home after a night out which is something to bear in mind.
+To the southeast of Concepcion and Alegre, about a 25-minute walk from the Plaza Soto Mayor, you will find the San Juan de Dios & Bella Vista barrios, this is more of a residential area but is worth mentioning as there are a few hostels and bars.
+We’d recommend staying here If you’re on a budget as it’s a cheaper area to both eat and sleep.
+There’s not a whole lot of nightlife here though, so you’ll be walking or taxiing home after a night out which is something to bear in mind.

-To the west – north west of the Muelle Prat is the Barrio Puerto, consisting of Cordillera, St. Domingo, Playa Ancha and Artillería.
+To the west-northwest of the Muelle Prat is the Barrio Puerto, consisting of Cordillera, St. Domingo, Playa Ancha and Artillería.
 This is the original barrio of the “Porteños” or port workers.
-It’s still a conflicted neighbourhood and so can be a little dangerous, especially after dark.
+It’s still a conflicted neighbourhood so can be a little dangerous, especially after dark.
 It’s really nice to see and feel the history and has lots of street art, but we’d recommend taking the Barrio Puerto walking tour just to be on the safe side.

-4 minutes walk to the east of the plaza is Muelle Prat Port, if in doubt just follow your nose, the smell of fish and gasoline will lead you straight to it!
-The vibrant muelle is where local fisherman work for their catch of the day, navy battleships park and wait, with the hope they’re never needed and large cargo ships await their loads.
+A 4-minute walk to the east of the plaza is Muelle Prat Port, if in doubt just follow your nose, the smell of fish and gasoline will lead you straight to it!
+The vibrant Muelle is where local fishermen work for their catch of the day, navy battleships park and wait, with the hope they’re never needed and large cargo ships await their loads.
 Artists play out puppet shows, and tourists flock to board one of the motor ‘Paseo Collectivo’ boats.

 How To Get To Valparaíso:

-From terminal La Serena, you can take a 7 or 8 hour bus, tickets start at $13,200 CHP and the bus will drop you at Rodoviario Valparaíso.
+From terminal La Serena, you can take a 7 or 8-hour bus, Tickets start at 13,200 CP and the bus will drop you at Rodoviário Valparaíso.

-From Santiago there is a lot more choice as it’s only a 1 to 1 1/2 hour journey.
-We showed up and haggled for the best price going $3.500 CHP.
-Busses leave every 20 mins.
+From Santiago, there is a lot more choice as it’s only a 1 to 1 1/2 hour journey.
+We showed up and haggled for the best price going 3.500CP.
+Buses leave every 20 minutes.
 All services into Valpo terminate at Rodoviario.